-I found out I was pregnant, which wasn't a surprise because we were not careful.
+It wasn't long before I found out I was pregnant.
 I can't remember if I ever considered keeping the baby, but I do remember immediately thinking about getting an abortion.
 I had no faith and no morals so there didn't seem to be anything wrong with it to me.
 It just seemed like the thing to do since I was so young, living the drug addict lifestyle that I was and knowing that we were not ready to have a baby.
 I had never really been taught much about abortion.
 I knew what it was and I did understand that I was killing my baby, but I didn't really give much thought to it and what exactly all was going on by having one.
 I began to look online for abortion clinic options.

 I do remember when I was in the preparation room before the procedure feeling the faintest sense of not wanting to do it, but I did not allow myself to have those feelings.
 When the doctor took me into the procedure room, she asked me if I would like to see the ultrasound before we started.
 I will always remember that moment and regret it.
 I think that was the first-time reality really struck me and I came face to face with the fact that this was a real baby inside of me, and MY real baby.
 I remember thinking to myself that if I looked at that ultrasound, I would regret it for the rest of my life, if I saw it, it would be forever etched in my mind.
 So, I said no. To this day, I regret that immensely, because I realize now that if I had looked at that ultrasound, I may not have gone through with it.